Skip to main content

 Every payment comes with a receipt:

-• Employees get a pay stub showing gross, deductions, and net
+• Employees get a payslip showing gross, deductions, and net

-• Contractors get a PDF invoice showing the payment amount, reference, and Shor’s details
+• Contractors get an invoice-style receipt showing the payment and reference

-• Both are downloadable from the payment detail view
+• Both can be downloaded as PDFs from the payment detail page

 Next Steps